XINEXPORT/XINEXPORT/README.md

 ### Hi, I'm Christine

 🛠️ I’m currently working on....
-- UNA, a video game livestreaming app for <a href="https://gamesforlove.org/">Games for Love</a><br>
+- UNA, a video game livestreaming app for <a href="https://gamesforlove.org/">Games for Love.</a><br>
-- <a href="https://github.com/htameez/CareBuddy"> CareBuddy </a>, a friendly AI health coach
+- <a href="https://github.com/htameez/CareBuddy"> CareBuddy </a>, a friendly AI health coach.

 Past Full-Stack Web Apps
 - <a href="https://github.com/XINEXPORT/SportsPro">Sports Pro</a>, a client & incident data management system.<a> <br>
 - <a href="https://github.com/CloudyBae/dsd-grocery"> Zest </a>, a grocery management tool with built-in ingredient tracker, recipe integration, and macro calculator. <br>
 - <a href="https://github.com/XINEXPORT/Vibes"> Vibes </a>, a create-your-own soundscape web application for networked, social engagement. <br>
-- <a href="https://github.com/XINEXPORT/guesstheanimal">Guess the Animal </a>, an online interactive children’s game platform where a user matches a sound to an pictures of animals. <br>
+- <a href="https://github.com/XINEXPORT/guesstheanimal">Guess the Animal </a>, an online interactive children’s game platform where a user matches a sound to pictures of animals. <br>
 <br>

 ✉️ Ask me about: <a href = "https://prescientist.org/">Letters to a Pre-Scientist</a> </br>